bokshaw/IPBoX/content/docs/application/PatentWordTemplate.md

 **Page Size and Margins:** Use Letter or A4 page size with the default 1-inch margins.
 The default margin setting comply with USPTO requirements.

-**Orientation:** Display all tables or figures in portrait mode.
-If necessary, rotate large tables or figures to fit within portrait orientation.
-Do not use landscape orientation for any page, since the Patent Center rejects the document with landscape pages.
+**Orientation:** Display all pages in portrait mode, including those with large tables or figures.
+If necessary, rotate the large tables or figures to fit within the portrait orientation.
+Do not use landscape orientation for any pages, as the Patent Center rejects documents containing landscape pages.
 ![](/images/docs/WordLayout.png)

 ### Font